 - In another bowl add flour, baking soda, baking powder, salt.
 Mix gently.
 Then add slowly to your sugar mixture.
 When fully mixed scoop up enough to roll into balls.

 - Take each ball, roll them in sugar.
-Next place onto a non stick baking sheet.
-Bake in a pre heated oven 350 degrees 13- 20 minutes depending on size of sugar cookie.
+Next place onto a nonstick baking sheet.
+Bake in a preheated oven 350 degrees 13 minutes – 20 minutes depending on the size of the sugar cookie.
+(Please check on your cookies as they bake! ovens and altitude vary the baking process).

 - See full printable recipe with notes.